thephez/backup-readme/core/markdown/core-examples-transaction-tutorial-p2sh-multisig.md

 # 3. Create multisig address

-Use the [`createmultisig` RPC](core-api-ref-remote-procedure-calls-util#createmultisig) with two arguments, the number (*n*) of signatures required and a list of addresses or public keys.
-Because P2PKH addresses can't be used in the multisig redeem script created by this RPC, the only addresses which can be provided are those belonging to a public key in the <<glossary:wallet>>.
-In this case, we provide two addresses and one public key---all of which will be converted to public keys in the redeem script.
+Use the [`createmultisig` RPC](core-api-ref-remote-procedure-calls-util#createmultisig) with two arguments, the number (*n*) of signatures required and a list of public keys.
 The P2SH address is returned along with the redeem script which must be provided when we spend duffs sent to the P2SH address.
 [block:callout]
 {
   "type": "danger",